ebajec/linear-algebra/README.md

 **compile.bat** Compiles and runs main.cpp.

-**matrix.hpp:** Matrix class with overloaded operators for addition, subtraction, multiplicaiton, comparison, and indexing.
+**matrix.hpp:** Template (m x n)-matrix class with overloaded operators for addition, subtraction, multiplicaiton, comparison, and indexing.
 Also includes determinants and gaussian elimination.
 Size is **not** dynamic and determined at compile time.